maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo2.md

 > ❓ **Challenge question**: *How many sequences would you expect to find in a FASTA file containing the human genome?
 Why?*
+> ❓ **Challenge question**: *Knowing the size of the human genome and assuming ~1 byte per character, what is the expected size of a FASTA file containing the entire genome?*

 <div style="border:1px solid #ccc; padding:10px; display:inline-block;">